 \subsection{Readout protocol}

 The flux qubit is read out by manipulating the biases on the flux qubit, QFP (Fig.~\ref{fig:schematic}(b)), and tunable resonator so as to map the circulating current state of the flux qubit onto a change in transmission through the feedline driving the tunable resonator (Fig.~\ref{fig:schematic}(c)).
-The persistent currents in the flux qubit and QFP, as simulated in WRspice~\cite{WRspice}, are depicted in the bottom two sub-plots of Fig.~\ref{fig:schematic}(b).
+The persistent currents in the flux qubit and QFP, as simulated in WRspice~\cite{WRspice}, are depicted in the bottom two subplots of Fig.~\ref{fig:schematic}(b).
 At $t=0$, the flux qubit control loop biases are set such that $\Phi_x^{qub} = 0$ and $\Phi_z^{qub} = 0$, accounting for any unintended flux offsets caused by trapped flux.
-The QFP $x-$loop is biased such that $\Phi_x^{qfp} = \Phi_0/2$ in order to suppress the persistent current in the QFP and isolate the flux qubit by minimizing its susceptibility to external flux, $\Phi_z^{qfp}$.
-The QFP $z-$loop is biased to $\Phi_z^{qfp} = 0$, again, accounting for any unintended flux offsets, such that it will be sensitive to the flux qubit circulating current state.
-The first step is to anneal the flux qubit by raising $\Phi_x^{qub}$ from 0 to $\Phi_0$, which causes it to latch into either a left or right circulating current state, as shown in Fig~\ref{fig:schematic}(b)(i) and (ii).
+The QFP $x$ loop is biased such that $\Phi_x^{QFP} = \Phi_0/2$ in order to suppress the persistent current in the QFP and isolate the flux qubit by minimizing its susceptibility to external flux, $\Phi_z^{QFP}$.
+The QFP $z$ loop is biased to $\Phi_z^{QFP} = 0$, again, accounting for any unintended flux offsets, such that it will be sensitive to the flux qubit circulating current state.
+The first step is to anneal the flux qubit by raising $\Phi_x^{qub}$ from 0 to $\Phi_0$, which causes it to latch into either a left or right circulating current state, as shown in Figs.~\ref{fig:schematic}(b)(i) and (ii).
 Next, the QFP is annealed in a similar fashion such that it latches into a circulating current state that depends on the state of the flux qubit, as in Fig~\ref{fig:schematic}(b)(iii).
 The QFP is designed to apply a state-dependent flux to the tunable resonator of $\pm50$ m$\Phi_0$.
-The tunable resonator is biased to $\Phi_z^{res} = \Phi_0/4$ in order to increase its sensitivity to flux such that the $\pm50$ m$\Phi_0$ shift results in an $85$ MHz frequency shift, which is $9$ times the linewidth.
+The tunable resonator is biased to $\Phi_z^{tres} = \Phi_0/4$ in order to increase its sensitivity to flux such that the $\pm50$ m$\Phi_0$ shift results in an $85$ MHz frequency shift, which is $9$ times the linewidth.
 We note that this large state-dependent shift is achieved while only utilizing $2\%$ of the qubit loop inductance for the readout mutual inductance.
 Finally, the tunable resonator is interrogated by measuring the transmission through a feedline that is strongly coupled to it with $Q_e = 760$.
+The probe frequency is set to be near one of the QFP-state-dependent resonances (see Fig.~\ref{fig:schematic}(c)) so that the signal amplitude contains the state information.
 Once the readout signal is encoded in the QFP persistent current, it is protected from any errors due to flux qubit tunneling or thermal excitations, and can be integrated for as long as is necessary to facilitate single-shot readout.